Dubshott/CAT3Book/Bibliography.md

 Loscalzo, Yura.
 “Studyholism and Study Engagement: What about the Role of Perfectionism, Worry, Overstudy Climate, and Type of School in Adolescence?”
 International Journal of Environmental Research and Public Health, 21 Jan.
 2021, www.ncbi.nlm.nih.gov/pmc/articles/PMC7908290/.

+## 2A1

+Yen, Ju-Yu, et al. “The Withdrawal-Related Affective, Gaming Urge, and Anhedonia Symptoms of Internet Gaming Disorder during Abstinence.”
+Journal of Behavioral Addictions, 25 Mar.
+2022, www.ncbi.nlm.nih.gov/pmc/articles/PMC9295250/.

+Zaman, Musharaf, et al. “Prevalence of Gaming Addiction and Its Impact on Sleep Quality: A Cross-Sectional Study from Pakistan.”
+Annals of Medicine and Surgery (2012), 20 Apr.
+2022, www.ncbi.nlm.nih.gov/pmc/articles/PMC9206897/.

 ## 2A2

 Loscalzo, Yura.
 “Studyholism and Study Engagement: What about the Role of Perfectionism, Worry, Overstudy Climate, and Type of School in Adolescence?”
 International Journal of Environmental Research and Public Health, 21 Jan.
 2021, www.ncbi.nlm.nih.gov/pmc/articles/PMC7908290/.